Ganga Sagar (urn): Guardian

 The current guardian of the Ganga Sagar is Rai Azizullah Khan; an ex-parliamentarian of Pakistan.
 The Ganga Sagar has been in the protection of Khan since 1975 and has been in the Rai family for nine generations, with Rai Azizullah Khan being a direct descendant of Rai Kahla.
 After the partition of india the Ganga Sagar was relocated to Kamalia, Pakistan with Rai Anayat, the grandfather of Khan.
 After his death in 1953, it was inherited by Khan's father, Rai Fakirullah, who, died four years later in 1957, leaving Khan's grandmother as protector of the Ganga Sagar.
 Before her death, she handed over the protection of the sacred relic to Rai Azizullah Khan who since then had kept it in Pakistan.
-In 2004, he moved it to United Kingdom, where it is now kept safe in a bank vault.
+In 2004, he moved it to United Kingdom, where it was kept in a bank vault.
+It has since been moved to Canada where it is also kept safe in a bank vault.
 Of the nine protectors of the Ganga Sagar, each generation of the Rai family has had only one male descendant born to the family to inherit the duty as guardian of the Ganga Sagar.
 Khan, too, has only one son, out of five children, who will one day inherit the duty as protector of the Ganga Sagar.